Lakshmiaddepalli/Lakshmi2021_Leetcode/search-in-a-binary-search-tree/README.md

 <p>Note that an empty tree is represented by <code>NULL</code>, therefore you would see the expected output (serialized tree format) as&nbsp;<code>[]</code>, not <code>null</code>.</p>
 </div>

+Time complexity : O(H), where H is a tree height.
+That results in O(logN) in the average case, and O(N) in the worst case.
+Space complexity : O(H) to keep the recursion stack, i.e. O(logN) in the average case, and O(N) in the worst case.